 So if you’ve been following a setup towards the end of the week.
 It’s going to be best to wait until Tuesday before taking any trades.

-Forex trading how to avoid losing trades at the end of the week.
+When is the worst time to trade Forex and how to avoid losing trades at the end of the week.

 At the other end of the spectrum we have Fridays.